 By Steve Cooper, Branch Chair and Health & Safety lead officer

-For some months to come Covid-19 will remain an immediate health and safety risk and many UNISON members are working in settings where we are on the frontline.
+For some time to come Covid-19 will remain an immediate health and safety risk and many UNISON members are working in settings where we are on the frontline.
 Our members range from hardworking school support staff working with students in school, care workers looking after vulnerable people in care homes – at times feeling anxious and concerned about both our own health and the health of those we live with.

 If you are worried, it is important to contact your health and safety / trade union representative.
 They are likely to have knowledge of the law as it applies to your specific type and place of work.
 They can advise on practical next steps, access legal opinions where necessary and make the demand for safe working a collective one – taking the onus off you as an individual.